 Mantle Convection: Earth’s Plate Tectonic Conveyor Belt

-Under the rigid layer of rock we live on, the Earth’s asthenosphere is plastic and more dense.
+Under the rigid layer of rock we live on, the Earth’s asthenosphere is like dense plastic.

 Because of its fluid-like properties, mantle convection can occur.
 Then, mantle convection is the main driver of plate tectonics.